Eoljjang/poke-gear/README.md

 - **Important** We have to figure out how to scope CSS to their individual JSX files.
 The classnames are starting to overlap with the introduction of express.
 - It's important to that we hash the passwords when we create a user.
 Currently it's just comparing them as strings which will not be good in the future.
 - Do thorough testing of the URL and what parameters get passed to it.
+- Currently when the user logs in, it loads all of their data.
+    - however if they sign out, that data is still visible in the console under "network".
+    - This is horrendus security measures.
+So we should take this into account later on.
+WORK ON SECURITY.